Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Compass Framework

-As shown in Figure \ref{fig:overview}, Compass takes sequence length traces, LLM architecture information, and hardware parameters as inputs, and outputs optimized mapping schemes along with evaluation details.
-Sequence length traces represent a novel input introduced by Compass compared to prior MSE works.
-This enables mapping generation based on sequence length distributions, thereby supporting optimization for specific application scenarios (e.g., summarization with long inputs and short outputs, or conversational scenarios with short inputs and long outputs).
-Considering the prohibitive overhead of searching for mapping schemes for every batch of requests, Compass is designed for the compilation phase to generate static mapping schemes.
-The problem can be formalized as follows: Given a request distribution $\mathcal{D}$, the engine samples a request set: $\lambda \sim \mathcal{D}$.
-For a mapping strategy set $\mathcal{M}$ and an accelerator performance cost function $\mathcal{C}$, Compass aims to select the optimal static mapping strategy $M^*$ under request distribution $\mathcal{D}$ that minimizes the expected performance loss over distribution $\mathcal{D}$:
+As illustrated in Fig. \ref{fig:compass}, Compass accepts sequence length traces, LLM model information, and hardware candidate parameters as inputs, and produces optimized mapping schemes, hardware architectures, and evaluation details as outputs.
+The sequence length trace represents a novel input introduced in Compass relative to prior DSE works, enabling mapping generation conditioned on the distribution of sequence lengths.
+This facilitates workload-specific optimization tailored to distinct application scenarios—for instance, summarization workloads characterized by long inputs and short outputs, or conversational workloads with short inputs and long outputs.
+Compass is a design-time DSE tool, used to generate sequence distribution-aware hardware designs and mapping schemes during compilation, which is more in line with mainstream NPU graph compilation practices.
+Although the mapping representation provided by Compass can also support runtime execution adjustments, how to perform efficient dynamic scheduling at runtime is not the problem this paper aims to solve, and is orthogonal to Compass.

+Based on this, the problem can be formalized as follows: given a request distribution $\mathcal{D}$, the engine samples a set of requests $\lambda \sim \mathcal{D}$.
+For the set of candidate hardware architectures $\mathcal{H}$, the set of mapping strategies $\mathcal{M}$, and the accelerator performance-cost function $\mathcal{C}$, the goal of Compass is to select the optimal hardware $H^*$ and mapping strategy $M^*$ under the request distribution $\mathcal{D}$ to minimize the expected cost:

-Compass comprises two primary components: the mapping generation engine and the evaluation engine.
-First, Compass determines the layer shapes for each LLM instance in the batch based on sequence length traces and LLM architecture information.
-Subsequently, the instantiated LLM batches are dispatched to both engines.
-The mapping generation engine employs a genetic algorithm to optimize mappings based on evaluation results.
-The evaluation engine assesses the latency and energy consumption of given mappings based on LLM instances and hardware parameters.
-Compass generates multiple batches according to the traces to capture average performance across the sequence length distribution.
+Compass consists of three primary components: a mapping generation engine, a hardware sampling engine, and an evaluation engine.
+First, Compass determines the layer shapes of each LLM instance within the batch based on the sequence length traces and the LLM model information.
+The hardware sampling engine then provides the architectural parameters of the currently sampled hardware candidate.
+The instantiated LLM batch and hardware architecture are jointly fed into the mapping generation engine, which searches for an optimal mapping scheme by iteratively invoking the evaluation engine to obtain latency, energy consumption, and hardware monetary cost estimates for each (LLM, hardware, mapping) triplet.
+The optimal mapping scheme identified by the mapping generation engine serves as the performance indicator for the corresponding hardware architecture, thereby guiding subsequent hardware sampling iterations until a predefined number of search rounds or a target performance criterion is reached.